-Swiss people decorate their homes and businesses with flags – typically the Swiss flag, the cantonal flag and the local municipal flag.
-In the case of Adelboden, these are the Canton of Bern flag and the Adelboden flag.
-The various flags, lanterns and flowers on display are a welcome addition to the beautiful Alpine villages.
+Swiss people decorate their homes and businesses with the Swiss cantonal and local municipal flags.
+In Adelboden, these are the Canton of Bern and the village flags.
+Also, lanterns and flowers are on display and are a welcome visual alongside the beautiful Alpine villages.

-Bakers prepare special bread rolls with a Swiss flag baked into the top – a treat you can only find during the Swiss National Day celebrations.
+Plus, bakers prepare special bread rolls with a Swiss flag baked into the top – a treat you can only find during Switzerland’s National Day.

-Swiss National Day celebrations remain a local affair as there are no federal celebrations, only community based ones.
-This means you can get to the heart of the local area you have visited.
-This allows you to fully understand the local community’s culture and traditions.
+Despite the name and feeling of a national party, celebrations remain local as there’s no observed countrywide anniversary, only community-based ones.
+This means you can get to the heart of the local area you have visited, which gives you full appreciation of the local community’s culture and traditions.

-As in all towns, there is also a speech by a local public figure and the national hymn is sung by the whole community.
+Also, past anniversaries saw folk dancers, alphorn players and yodelling.
+In all towns there is also a speech by a local public figure and the Swiss national anthem is sung by the whole community.

-Finally, the night ends in dramatic fashion with a spectacular firework display, set against the backdrop of the shadowy mountains.
+Finally, the night ends with a spectacular firework display against the backdrop of the Swiss Alps.